 [Heading inserted by No. 38 of 2007 s.
 149.]

-11. Functions of the Minister
+11. Functions of Minister

 (1) The Minister has the overall responsibility for the conservation of the waters and associated land to which this Act applies and for —

 (a) the preservation and enhancement of the quality of the environment and amenity of those waters and that land; and